-- 27. The enquiry officer will try to get payment in full, or if instalments have previously been arranged, will try to persuade the customer to start making payments again.
-They will also assess the customer's circumstances.
-They will give debt recovery officers progress updates during the ongoing investigation and produce a short report of recommended action at the end of each case. - 28.
-The matter may be referred to the enquiry officer, where appropriate, before considering legal action.
+- The matter may be referred to the enquiry officer, where appropriate, before considering legal action.
 The enquiry officer's report will show whether or not legal action would be successful.
-The enquiry officer will also support the legal recovery process to recover money due after successful legal action. - 29.
-If other attempts to get payment from either individual or commercial customers have failed, the debt may be referred to a debt-recovery agency.
-This will be done through the Central Income Team. - 30.
-Cases may be referred to the recovery agency, where appropriate, before considering legal action.
+The enquiry officer will also support the legal recovery process to recover money due after successful legal action. - If other attempts to get payment from either individual or commercial customers have failed; the debt may be referred to a debt-recovery agency.
+This will be done through the Central Income Team. - Cases may be referred to the recovery agency, where appropriate, before considering legal action.
 The debt-recovery agency will supply progress updates on referred cases and a final written report for each case.